Athletics at the 1900 Summer Olympics – Men's 200 metres: Semifinals

 In the semifinals, there were two heats.
 The top two runners in each advanced to the final.

 Semifinal 1

 The first heat was an easy win for Holland.

 Semifinal 2

 Rowley beat Tewksbury by about a foot, and neither of the other two runners were close.

 Final

-Tewksbury passed Pritchard in the second half of the race and crossed the finish line 2½ yards clear of the field, with Pritchard half a yard ahead of Rowley, and Rowley six inches ahead of Holland, who was the slowest in the final despite improving upon his time by over a second.
+Tewksbury passed Pritchard in the second half of the race and crossed the finish line 2½ yards clear of the field, with Pritchard half a yard ahead of Rowley, and Rowley six inches ahead of Holland, who was last in the final despite improving his time by over a second.